 How Do I Become A Foster Caregiver?

-The assessment process for foster families is understandably thorough.
-However, it ensures families best meet the needs the children and teens who will require their support.
+The assessment process for foster families is outlined below.
+It is a very thorough process and ensures families are well-positioned to meet the needs of the children and youth who require their care.

 - Your name and age